ALive-research/Slicer-Liver/paper.md

 Use the resection surface from the previous section to calculate a flat 2D visualization of the resection margin.

 **Liver Segments**
-The user can define different vascular territories and one or more vessel segments in the different vessel systems in these territories.
+The user can define different vascular territories based on segmented patient-specific vessel systems for the liver (portal and hepatic).
 These vascular territories with corresponding vessel segments are then used to calculate and visuzalize different liver segments.

 **Resection Volumetry**
 A tool for calculating segment sizes.

-# Prelinimary results
+# Preliminary results

 **Improved Definition of Virtual Resections** SlicerLiver contain computer-aided preoperative planning systems,